9001/battleplan/README.md

 * note: you need to have bp set to the correct day first
 * export your shopping list to a json file which can be imported to a laptop or whatever (currently imports will overwrite the current shopping list, a merge feature will be added)
 * possible to do all this fully offline by saving the html file and json files to your phone

+# feature wishlist
+* click the map to show nearby circles on your shopping list

 # use it online
 * https://dootnode.org/ed/c95/bp/